 Pretty as they may be, the shrimp crostini really are so simple.
 The feta spread is similar to htipiti and once you try it you’ll find yourself making it again and again to spread on crackers, veggies, and sandwiches.

 The shrimp marinade is really versatile too and would be great on chicken.
+We also made a steak version of this recipe for the beef lovers.
 Switch it up and do what makes you happy!

 I won’t get into too much detail about how to make this recipe because the instructions are really pretty simple.
 The only part I would like to stress is to think about the size of your bread versus the size of your shrimp.